vinicius-m1/UndiscordOCR/README.md

 	  for exemple:  `sudo apt install tesseract-ocr-por`
 	  to install Tesseract in Ubuntu for the Portuguese language
 	- make sure it is in your PATH

+- Download the files from this repository and fill the configuration file
+    - run `python3 UndiscordOCR.py`